AI Alliance GitHub Organization

 See about us for more information about The AI Alliance.

-The Open Agent Lab: Collaborate, Experiment, and Build Domain-specific AI Agents with Open Source
+Collaborate, Experiment, and Build Production-ready Open Source Agents

-The Open Agent Lab is a collaborative community, open source projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into usable reference architectures and implementations, and build out of new tools to enable development and deployment.
+The Open Agent Lab is a collaborative community of open source AI projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into usable reference architectures and implementations, and build out of new tools to enable development and deployment.

-Industrial AI: check out SemiKong a foundation model for semiconductor process agents.
+Industrial AI / Semiconductors: check out SemiKong a foundation model for semiconductor process agents.

 (Coming soon.)
-Finance, Health, and Time Series domain work groups.
+Materials, Health, and Time Series work groups.

 Links | Description |